-2.2.1 Warringal Council Development Control Plan (2011)
+2.2.1 Warringah Council Development Control Plan (2011)

 An integral part of the water cycle management study, Development Control Plans (DCP) provide the necessary controls for the assessment of individual sites.
-The former Warringah Council DCP has been used for the purpose of this study as Northern Beaches Council does not yet have a combined DCP for the LGA.
+The former Warringah Council DCP has been used for the purpose of developing modelling for this study as Northern Beaches Council had not yet released a combined DCP for the LGA.